Pittsocor/Programming-Assignments/README.md

-# Programming-Assignments
+# Python Assignments
-List of assignments in my senior year programming class.
+List of assignments in my senior year programming class dealing with the Python language.